Trump Offers Apology For Retweeting Anti-Muslim Videos From British Far-Right Party

 With her country pulling out of the European Union, May is eager to strike a bilateral trade deal with the United States.

 Trump says he welcomes that.
-He prefers one-on-one trade negotiations to big, multi-country deals.
+He prefers one-on-one trade negotiations to big, multicountry deals.

 White House economic adviser Gary Cohn says Trump will discuss his trade philosophy in a speech in Davos on Friday.